-During 2021, the Board of Directors discussed several important subjects and developments, regularly in the presence of the key function holders and other senior managers.
-The Board of Directors discussed topics, such as: the further execution (and monitoring) of key strategic change initiatives, strategy of the business portfolio, Aegon's transformation program, the new target operating model and functional governance, transformation of the Aegon Nederland organization, cost and capital management, financial and non-financial controls, people management, sustainability, responsible business, potential divestments and acquisitions, developments related to COVID-19 and relevant laws and regulations.
+During 2022, the Board of Directors discussed several important subjects and developments, regularly in the presence of the Solvency II key function holders and other senior managers.
+The Board of Directors discussed topics, such as: the further execution (and monitoring) of key strategic change initiatives, strategy of the business portfolio, client's interest, Aegon's transformation program, functional governance, transformation of the Aegon Nederland organization, cost and capital management, financial and non-financial controls, people management and wellbeing, sustainability, responsible business, potential divestments and acquisitions, as well as the combination with a.s.r. that was announced on 27 October 2022 and is still subject to customary conditions, and relevant laws and regulations.